 The Certificate in Modern and Contemporary Art is a non-credit bearing program.

 $19,072 full course

 Library and Media Fee

 Student Registration and Services Fee

-Christie’s Education students, both current and alumni, have access to the on-site Learning Resources Center (LRC).
+Christie’s Education certificate students have access to the on-site Learning Resources Center (LRC).

 The Christie’s Education Library consists of approximately 6,000 books and exhibition catalogues, sale catalogues, journals, e-resources and DVDs.
 Our library is an excellent resource that we are pleased to be able to offer to our students and alumni.
 The librarian is available to assist with reference queries during the open hours of the library.